belea-mcqcm/MaliciouslyCompliantQuotaCalculator/README.md

 `OutputSpacing` controls how much space there is between the scrap name column and the scrap value column, 15 being the smallest and 30 being the biggest.

-`Verbosity` refers to how much/how detailed the outputted information is:
+`Verbosity` refers to how much/how detailed the outputted information is.
-    - 0 = Just the list of scrap to be sold and their sum;
-    - 1 = ;
-    - 2 = .

-`IncreasingOrder` decides what happens to two items of the same type when displayed in the list:
+`IncreasingOrder` decides what happens to two items of the same type when displayed in the list.
-    - true = values get higher the lower in the list they are;
-    - false = values get lower the lower in the list they are.

 ## Installation